0atman/noboilerplate/scripts/38-autism.md

 notes:

-The primary advice I wish to give leave you, is that you are allowed to find out how to make space for yourself.
+The primary advice I wish to leave you with, is that you are allowed to make space for yourself.

 - You are allowed to leave the room if it is too noisy, or to wear earplugs or headphones.
 - you are allowed to ask people clarification questions when they do not provide enough detail.